 - Cholesteatoma occurs when keratinising squamous epithelium (skin) is present in the middle ear as a result of tympanic membrane retraction.

 - AOM is seen frequently in children but is less common in adults.
-The incidence in adults is widely quoted as 0.25% per annum.
+This is because children are more prone to viral infections, and have shorter and more horizontal Eustachian tubes.
+The incidence of otitis media in adults is widely quoted as 0.25% per annum .

-Risk factors in adults are similar to those in children:
+Risk factors of otitis media in adults are similar to those in children:

 - Eustachian tube dysfunction.